ComputationalGenomics/PRROMenade/README.md

 To enhance current capabilities for studying metagenomes and metatranscriptomes, we developed a highly scalable read classifier, PRROMenade, that allows for both taxonomic and functional classification.
 PRROMenade utilizes the generalized Burrows-Wheeler transform, enhanced with a labeling step to directly assign reads to a reference hierarchy.

+## Citation

+Please cite the following article if you use PRROMenade:

+Filippo Utro, Niina Haiminen, Enrico Siragusa, Laura-Jayne Gardiner, Ed Seabolt, Ritesh Krishna, James H. Kaufman and Laxmi Parida; Scalable Functional and Pathway Characterization of Microbiomes; (manuscript submitted)

+## Contact

+For questions or comments, feel free to contact: Laxmi Parida <parida@us.ibm.com>

 ## Usage

+The executables released have been compiled and tested on Ubuntu 16.04.5 LTS

 ### Build the index